rafaelh/recon/README.md

 # recon
-Script to identify endpoints to attack
+This is a script to identify endpoints to attack.
+The tools used are:

+* Amass
+* ...
+* ...

+Configuration settings can be put in `config.py`.